Most upholstery fabrics are wet cleanable but not all, so it is important to carry out a survey to decide how to proceed:

 - by spraying a spirit based cleaner onto natural velvets and other hypersensitive fabrics or fabrics with loose dyes and then, again, wiping off with a quality, absorbent towel.
 Dry in about two hours.

-Medium Soiling – there are three ways of cleaning upholstery fabrics that are in good condition, with no visible wear and showing medium soil build up on body contact areas.
+There are two ways of cleaning upholstery fabrics that are in good condition, with no visible wear and showing medium soil build up on body contact areas.

 - by applying a crystallising shampoo by sponge.
 This method is fast drying, one to two hours, and is mainly used on furniture that is grubby rather than greasy.